 I hope this explanation “sparked” your interest, sorry more bad humor.

-Electronic ignition certainly solves some big problems at the expense of another battery pack, added weight, and perhaps reliability.
+Electronic ignition certainly solves some big problems at the expense of another battery pack & some added weight.

 Magneto systems have proven themselves for decades and are tough as nails but are not as efficient, and can be slightly harder to start.